HenestrosaDev/sololearn/SQL/3. JOIN, table, operations/Code practice/Match the requirements/README.md

 You need to get rid of all the expired products.

-Delete from the `products` table all of the items whose `expiredate` is less than 1 and show the table without any expired items.
+Delete from the `products` table all the items whose `expiredate` is less than 1 and show the table without any expired items.

 >The `DELETE` statement removes the data from the table **permanently**.